The Dark Poets

 The Dark Poets emerged to work with director Alex Chandon again in 2006 on his award-winning short film "Borderline".

 Gary Lucas album Beyond the Pale features many Dark Poets productions. as well as a number of Gary Lucas tracks and collaborations.
 The album was released to good reviews, and included a remix on the album by British Techno legends The Grid (Richard Norris/Dave Ball).

 Gary Lucas: (Electric guitar, Electronics); Sarah Hilliard: The Dark Poets (Vocals); J. R. Hunter: The Dark Poets (Vocals, Keyboards, Samples, Breaks, Programming and Electronic Production).

 Produced by J. R. Hunter (The Dark Poets); published by Gary Lucas Music BMI / James R Hunter / Sarah Hilliard Copyright control.
 All rights reserved Some Bizzare.

-Following the release of Beyond the Pale – Some Bizzare released "The Judgement at Midnight" (originally from their collaboration with Gary Lucas) on the Some Bizzare double album The Only Failure is to Cease to Try'.
+Following the release of Beyond the Pale – Some Bizzare released "The Judgement at Midnight" (originally from their collaboration with Gary Lucas) on the Some Bizzare double album The Only Failure is to Cease to Try.

 This was followed by an appearance on The Soft Cell remix album (Soft Cell Heat: The Remixes (Universal/Mercury/Some Bizzare) – The Dark Poets remix of Soft Cell track "Barriers".

 The Dark Poets began then working with Italian/London DJ and vocalist DJ Mike Anderson.
 Their first release together features on Jambalay records as a download from the Deep Conversations E.P.
 "Dont Step" – featuring 2 club and dub mixes by The Dark Poets.
 "The Dark Poets Remix" and "The Dark Poets Mind Your Language" mix.

 The Cradle of Fear EP was released for download only in 2011 from www.darkpoets.com.
-Featuring a re-release of their 'oldskool' breakbeat Cradle of Fear tracks "Breakbeat Haloween" & "It doesn't matter" the EP also features British electronica artist Kontour on vocals – a rendition of Breakbeat Halloween.
+Featuring a re-release of their 'oldskool' breakbeat Cradle of Fear tracks "Breakbeat Hallowe'en" & "It doesn't matter" the EP also features British electronica artist Kontour on vocals – a rendition of Breakbeat Halloween.
 Plus Dark Poets techno work out "Headf*ck".

 The Dark Poets – Prime Time EP.
 Jambalay Records – Featuring mixes by The Big Robot, Form Constant and Stitch.